Is This Market Volatility Normal?

 So try taking a fresh look at changes in the market with cycles in mind.
 When you know spring is coming, you’re less likely to panic at a heavy snowfall.
 And when you know fall is on its way, you probably don’t expect summer blooms to last forever.
 You can appreciate opportunities and take the challenges in stride – even volatility.

-This article is for informational purposes only and shall not constitute an offer, solicitation, or recommendation to buy or sell securities, or of an account type, securities transaction, or investment strategy.
-This article was prepared by and approved by Marcus by Goldman Sachs®, but is not a description of any of the products or services offered by and does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
+This article is for informational purposes only and is not a substitute for individualized professional advice.
+Articles on this website were commissioned and approved by Marcus by Goldman Sachs®, but may not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates, subsidiaries or divisions.
-Goldman Sachs Bank USA and Goldman Sachs & Co.
-LLC are not providing any financial, economic, legal, accounting, tax or other recommendation in this article and it is not a substitute for individualized professional advice.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
-Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA, Goldman Sachs & Co.
-LLC are or any of their affiliates, none of which are a fiduciary with respect to any person or plan by reason of providing the material or content herein.
-Neither Goldman Sachs Bank USA, Goldman Sachs & Co.
-LLC nor any of their affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements or any information contained in this document and any liability therefore is expressly disclaimed.
+This article is not a product of Goldman Sachs Global Investment Research.
+The information contained in this article does not constitute a recommendation from any Goldman Sachs entity to the recipient, and Goldman Sachs is not providing any financial, economic, legal, investment, accounting, or tax advice through this article or to its recipient.
+Neither Goldman Sachs nor any of its affiliates makes any representation or warranty, express or implied, as to the accuracy or completeness of the statements or any information contained in this article and any liability therefore (including in respect of direct, indirect, or consequential loss or damage) is expressly disclaimed.